Undergraduate Admissions Standards

 Secondary Factors

-** Likelihood of admission may also depend on the quality of the applicant pool and University enrollment goals.
+** Likelihood of admission may also depend on the competitiveness of the applicant pool and University enrollment goals.

 Additional Guidelines

-If admitted prior to high school graduation, you must complete your senior year satisfactorily and have a final high school transcript sent for review.
+If admitted prior to high school graduation, you must complete your senior year satisfactorily and have a final high school transcript showing that your high school diploma has been conferred sent for review.

 Test Optional FAQs

-*New Admissions Criteria: The University of Utah is Test Optional for freshman applications for Fall 2023 admission.
+The University of Utah is Test Optional for freshman applications for admission.

 ACT/SAT scores are not required for: